MSIA/2021-msia423-Xu-Hao-project/README.md

 This app is designed to solve the problem by building unsupervised learning models to automatically process all the photos and cluster them into meaningful groups.
 By doing this, photo gallery websites become capable of finding photos in similar styles without manually labeling them.

 #### Mission
 The user will upload a photo (or select an existing photo), and the recommender will output a list of the most similar photos available on the website database leveraging clustering algorithms.
-The photos that will be used for this project are from my own website: https://elementarydeduction.com/
+The photos that will be used for this project are from my own website: https://elementarydeduction.com/ (Features representing the style of the photos will be generated using RGB meta data, potentially leveraging rule based feature generator and DL transfer learning.)

 Example:
 If a user pick the picture on the left, the system should be able to recommend similar other pictures on the right.